nickturner1/nickturner1.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to the Website

-You can use the [editor on GitHub](https://github.com/nickturner1/nturner1.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+As Kanye West said:

+> We're living the future so
+> the present is our past.

 ### Markdown